titomncl/Odin/docs/source/usage.md

 Now the project path is specified, you can create as many projects as you want.

+## Update Odin
+If an update is available, a message box will show up telling you if you want to download the new version of Odin.
+You can abort the update and say the soft you don't want to be reminded about future updates.

+You can tell Odin to check about new beta updates by checking the option in the `Update` tab.

+> The preferences are in `odin/config/config_file.yaml` file created at the first use of Odin.

 ## Tools for DCCs

 Odin is capable of loading an environment for each DCCs that support Python scripting.